th-tsai/Statistical-Models-and-Methods/README.md

 ## Introducation

 In this repository, I would revisit the coursework form module Statistical Models and Methods.
 Previously, the coursework required us to use linear models to tackle the problems.
 This time, I will expand the models using generalised linear model, decision tree and random forest.
 All coding will bases on Python with relevant packages.
-This would also be a Python practice because I'm used to code in R.
+This would also be a Python practice because I'm used to code in R before.

 ## Data